swrlab/swrlab/PRINCIPLES.md

 Progress should be tracked and commented on in issues, even when already discussed in separate chat groups, to enable research and follow-ups in the future (searchability).

-## Service Architecture

-We carefully balance our services between monoliths and too fragmented microservices.

-We use Infrastructure as Code (_IaC_) to track changes and enable faster restorability.

-We use automation to back up mission-critical data and have tested restoring it (_DRP_).

-We provide limited support (as our time allows) for our services to internal and external users.
-However, a person needing support is also the result of a misleading UX, unclear self-help guides, or an incomplete feature that should be assessed and evaluated afterward.

-## Delivery Performance

-Delivery Performance is the combination of the ability and agility to make changes, deploy, and recover services.
-To us, security and reliability are more important than pure delivery performance.

-All of our projects and services must be actively maintained (dependency and platform updates; security and CVE fixes) or need to be reevaluated and eventually turned off.

-We aim to avoid quick hacks that build technical debt in the future.

 ## Code Structure & Testing

 Code should be readable, understandable, and clean.
 It should include inline comments for documentation about specific steps.
 Overall documentation should be written in separate Markdown files.
 We prefer English for filenames, variables, comments, and documentation to keep it universal and avoid unclear "_Denglisch_" (German + English) combinations.

 Modules and artifacts used in multiple projects should be managed in a central place to avoid redundancy and to benefit from adaptability (e.g. `@swrlab/node-utils`).

 Code should always be written and checked against linters and formatters such as _ESLint_ and _Prettier_.
-Those should also be run automatically for PRs in CI (e.g. with `super-linter`).
+These should also be run automatically for PRs in CI (e.g. with `super-linter`).

-Projects should include test routines to check and ensure functionality and avoid regressions (e.g. `mocha`, `jest`).
+Projects should include test routines to check and ensure functionality and avoid regressions (e.g. `mocha`, `jest` or `bun test`).

 ## Versioning, Automation & Deployments

+All of our projects and services must be actively maintained (dependency and platform updates; security and CVE fixes) or need to be reevaluated and eventually turned off.

+We aim to avoid quick hacks that build technical debt in the future.

 All services must have a changelog document in version control using the _SemVer_ versioning structure.